ronappleton/staticweb/README.md

 It was created for using in unit tests.

-Its usage is simple, it's operation is simple because of this, any version of php above 5.4 can be used.
+Its usage is simple, it's operation is simple, because of this, any version of php above 5.4 can be used.

 ## Installation